-By the end of the poem, Paris’ lust not only starts a war, but causes him a moral wound and burns his city to the ground.
+By the end of the poem, Paris’ lust not only starts a war but causes him a mortal wound and burns his city to the ground.

 In her writing, Jane Austen often illustrates the negative effects of lust.
 Two of Austen’s villains chase lust instead of sticking with their intended goals, and both end up quite dissatisfied.

 While perusing “Mansfield Park,” the reader might be somewhat fooled by Henry Crawford’s seemingly gentlemanly pursuit of the heroine, Fanny Price.
 However, Henry becomes distracted and runs off with a married woman, destroying for him all hope (if there ever was any) of Fanny’s affection.

 Moreover, George Wickham, the villain of “Pride and Prejudice,” seeks to marry for mercenary reasons.
 In the end, his desires get the better of him, and off he runs with Lydia Bennett, annihilating his hopes for a financially beneficial union.